 Dr Carlo Harvey is an Associate Professor in Computer Games Technology at Birmingham City University, in the School of Computing and Digital Technology.
 He teaches C++ for Games, Computer Graphics and Artificial Intelligence / Machine Learning.
-He is the course leader for BSc Computer Games Technology and the Director of Future Games and Graphics overseeing the research arm for Games and Graphics within the DMTLab at BCU.
+He is the Director of Future Games and Graphics overseeing the research arm for Games and Graphics within the DMTLab at BCU.

 He is a co-founder of Curzon Software House.
 Curzon Software House was started as a Birmingham City University initiative to aid students to develop their skills, work on industry projects and gain experience of working in a job in the field.
 The initiative has been recently funded and is a new micro-placement opportunity.
 Curzon Software House works with many top local and national companies to produce real-world projects, whilst planning out deliverables, and meeting targets.
 Curzon Software House benefits from the collaboration with the University, which provides the team with cutting-edge technology.
 Using Microsoft Hololens, VR equipment, and state-of-the-art PCs with high-end configurations, they produce high-quality content for their clients.
 This initiative was nominated by TIGA (The Independent Game Developers’ Association) for the Best Educational Initiative and Talent Development award.

 Since arriving at BCU in late 2017, he has been shortlisted for best personal tutor and inspiring teacher of the year.
 He has also seen the course BSc Computer Games Technology nominated for the TIGA award: Best Educational Institution two years running.